craigfrancis/php-allow-null-rfc/readme.md

 ## Introduction

-PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([short discussion](https://externals.io/message/112327)), which is making it difficult for developers to upgrade.
+PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([short discussion](https://externals.io/message/112327)), which is making it difficult (time consuming) for developers to upgrade.

 Often `NULL` is used for undefined `GET`/`POST`/`COOKIE` variables: